Quick action may help prevent an asthma attack from becoming an asthma emergency.

 Not sure if it's asthma?

-If a person stays conscious and their main problem seems to be breathing, follow the asthma first aid steps.
+If a person stays conscious and their main problem seems to be breathing, follow the asthma first aid steps in the charts below.
 Asthma reliever medicine is unlikely to harm them even if they do not have asthma.

 If someone is unconscious, start life support.